org-roam/org-roam-bibtex/README.md

 3. If neither 1. nor 2. resolved your problem, read the following section on [how to get help](#orb-help-me).

-<a name="orb-help-me"></a>HELP ME!!!
+<a name="orb-help-me"></a>Getting help
 ---------------

 Please read carefully this section before installing Org Roam BibTeX.
-There are good chances you'll experience different problems and issues when running or even installing Org Roam BibTeX.
-These chances primarily correlate with your level of comfort with Emacs, Lisp, Org mode, Org Roam, BibTeX and other such things.
-There may also be bugs that obviously do not depend on your skills.
-We hunt them, eliminate them, then introduce new ones, and so on.
-In any case, it's very probable that you'll need some help.
-We are glad to help you, sure, and kindly ask you to follow these simple rules when asking for
-help:
+We are glad to help you in case something does not work as expected.
+However, we kindly ask you to follow these simple rules when asking for help:

 1. Read carefully this README file.
 2. Read it once again, please.
+Consult the [extended manual](doc/orb-manual.org)
 3. Check our [community resources](#community) and describe your problem there.
 4. Open an issue on the bug tracker.
 5. Take your time to describe your problem and we'll take ours to help you solve it.